Camping in Redwood National Park

 The name is a bit misleading, but 44 Camp Site offers just 4 sites for backcountry camping in the redwoods.
 The individual sites have picnic tables and fire pits.
 Bear proof lockers are also available for your use.
 Corral, trough, and (seasonal) non-potable water are available at camp.

-Composting pit toilets available on-site.
+There are no toilets on site.
 Drinking water will need to be brought in.
 Bikes and pets not allowed.

 2 Marked Trailheads.
 Tall Trees Trailhead or Redwood Creek